-The Filter Coffee machine truly is the simplest of them all, and yet still produces some the best coffee you’ll ever taste if you are patient enough to wait.
-Relying on a slow infusion to bring out the best flavour possible, Filter Coffee machines really are for those capable of waiting or those who are happy to set a timer and wake up to the smell of a fresh brew.
+The Filter Coffee machine is the simplest of them all, yet still produces some the best coffee you’ll ever taste.
+Admittedly, you must be patient as you have to rely on a slow infusion to bring out the best flavour possible, thus Filter Coffee machines are for best able to wait or for those who are happy to set a timer and wake up to the smell of a fresh brew.

-As a rule, Filter Coffee machines are relatively inexpensive and top out around £200.00 – by this level you are paying for features more than you are paying for any greater quality of brew but sometimes it is an additional feature or two that really makes a machine right for you.
+Generally, Filter Coffee machines are relatively inexpensive and top out around £200.00 and at this level, you’re paying for features more than you are paying for a greater quality of brew.
+However, sometimes it is an additional feature or two that really makes a machine right for you.

 We’ve compiled our list of the top ten best Filter Coffee machines available at present to give you all you need to know to find your perfect fit: